MaksymKutasievichDev/sticky-annotations/README.md

 ## General Approach

-To handle dragg functionality were created 3 functions for mouse down, mouse move, and, mouse up events.
-On mouse down isDragging flag is changed to true and mouse move takes its action.
-Every annotation move will update the annotation object, which is saved inside AnnotationService.
-On mouse up isDragging flag will turn to false and the mouse move action will be blocked.
-The observable pattern approach was used to save and share data (zoom value, annotations) between various components.
+To handle the drag functionality, three functions were created to handle the mouse down, mouse move, and mouse up events.
+When the mouse is clicked down, the isDragging flag is set to true, allowing the dragging action to take place.
+The mouse move function is responsible for updating the annotation object as the annotation is moved, and this updated object is then saved within the AnnotationService.

-## Pros and Cons

-The pros:
- * Simplicity;
- * Flexibility: The component accepts input properties that provide the necessary information for dragging, such as coordinates, container boundaries, and annotation data.
-This allows for customization and flexibility in how the dragging functionality is used and configured.

-The cons:
- * The dragging logic is directly implemented within the component itself, which may hinder code reusability and maintainability;
- * No support for touch devices
- * Frequency and complexity of the dragging calculations can impact perfomance
+When the mouse button is released, the isDragging flag is set to false, indicating that dragging is no longer taking place, and the mouse move action is blocked.
+The implementation follows an observable pattern approach to facilitate the sharing and storage of data, such as the zoom value and annotations, among various components.

+Overall, this approach efficiently handles the drag functionality by appropriately updating the necessary flags and objects during the mouse events.
+The use of the observable pattern enhances the reusability and maintainability of the code, allowing for seamless data sharing between different components.

+## Adventages of this approach

+The drag functionality in the code demonstrates simplicity, readability, and modularity.
+The clear organization of functions (startDragging, dragging, stopDragging) improves code comprehension and maintenance.
+The AnnotationComponent encapsulates the drag functionality, enabling easy integration into other parts of the application and reducing code duplication.
+Efficient calculations ensure that the dragged annotation stays within container boundaries, with percentage-based coordinates enhancing responsiveness.
+Integration with AnnotationService separates concerns and enhances maintainability.

 ## Screenshots